home-controller/homeauto_network/DESIGN.md

 * [x] Added low bit before EOF to bring this back to 7 max
      * TODO  If the Ack bits are high the last 4+7=11 bits will be high as no bit stuffing in the EOF 7 bits.
 * [x] Decided to remove bit stuffing in the Ack.
-    * Should there even be bit stuffing in the Ack and maybe CRC? ** __*The reason for the delimiter for the Ack bits is to allow for timing mismatch*?__ when a different unit pulls the Ack low.
-Even if this is not a problem at the default low speed we might want the code to be capable of increasing the bitrate?
-I think it should probably be in the CRC but not the Ack.
+    * The sender will not know the final receiving value of the Ack bits as other units overwrite them to acknowledge the message or signal it didn't receive it correctly.
+    * Left bit stuffing in CRC as it is now 8 bits long and no reson we can't

 #### Fields that have bit stuffing:
-  * SOF is 01 by default, but if the length is increase for 5 or more leading 0(dominant) bits? @todo not sure if the leading 0s have bit stuffing or if they should have, I will worry about that if I ever need more than 4 leading zeros.
-  * Last high bit of SOF(1) + RTR(1) + length field(3) =5 bits, so no bits stuffed in here but could count towards bit stuffing in the following fields
+  * Last bit of SOF
+  * RTR
+  * Length code
   * command
   * Data
   * CRC
+> [!CAUTION]
+   **SOF** is 01 by default.
+Even if the length is increase to more than 5 leading 0(dominant) bits, still no bit stuffing on the leading low bits as the whole point of adding the longer SOF is so other units can still pick up the message late if they are busy.
+If they start checking when the SOF is already part sent it simplifies things if the first high bit is always the last bit of the SOF.

+ > [!TIP]
+ Last high bit of SOF(1) + RTR(1) + length field(3) =5 bits, so no bits stuffed in here but could count towards bit stuffing in the following fields

+#### Fields that do not have bit stuffing:
+* all the leading low bits of a multi bit SOF(all but the last 1 bit) [The leading Low bits can vary in length]
+* CRC Delimiter
+* ACK Field (ACK slot and ACK delimiter)
+* second ACK Field (ACK slot and ACK delimiter)
+* Low delimiter before EOF
+* EOF (7 bits)
+* Interframe Space (2 bits)

+> [!IMPORTANT]
+> any leading LOW bits of a longer than 1 bit *SOF* do not have bit stuffing as the point of longer SOF is so receiving units have more time to check if a message is about to be sent and so will not know how meany bits are already sent.

+> [!NOTE]
-- @note CAN has a Max consecutive bits of the same level of 5 bits and anything more is used to set an error.
+> CAN has a Max consecutive bits of the same level of 5 bits and anything more is used to set an error.
 So if one unit gets a CRC error it can pull the line low for 6 bits to cancel the send and set an error thus keeping all units in sync.

 - [x] Bit stuffing removed from ack fields.
 - [x] Add extra dominant delimiter bit before EOF, to make pin change IRC reading work better.